What is Love?

 From sullen earth, sings hymns at heaven’s gate.

 In poetry, a particular principle takes root in the twelfth line of Sonnet 29: enjambment.
-The eleventh line was incomplete, although seemingly concluded, by the starting word “From” in this line twelve, that intends an extension of the eleventh.
-From the previous line to the posterior twelfth line, enjambment essentially comprises of the continuation of "thought"—as Shakespeare discloses—between two lines, with the first line bearing a cliffhanger-esque last word (“arising” in line eleven).
+The eleventh line was incomplete, although seemingly concluded, by the starting word “From” in this line twelve, which intends an extension of the eleventh.
+From the previous line to the posterior twelfth line, enjambment essentially comprises the continuation of "thought"—as Shakespeare discloses—between two lines, with the first line bearing a cliffhanger-esque last word (“arising” in line eleven).
 Instead of the direct analogy of night implied before, the phrase “sullen earth” is drawn, a kind symbol for death and the grave through the bleak adjective “sullen”.
 Emphasis is again on the resurrection strength of the speaker from the world, to now even farther, to high heaven itself.
-The speaker has traversed death into a sublime region few may envision; nevertheless a romantic artifice is devised, resounding alive at the statement “heaven’s gate”.
+The speaker has traversed death into a sublime region few may envision; nevertheless, a romantic artifice is devised, resounding alive at the statement “heaven’s gate”.
 The gate is not opened nor entered, suggesting the speaker wishes to remain in the world than divine heaven despite “my outcast state”, “curs[ing] my fate”, and “in disgrace”.
-For why?
+For whom?
 For one dear and beloved later seen.

 For thy sweet love remembered such wealth brings

-The penultimate line of Sonnet 29 signifies at length the blatant admission of love for the speaker’s lover; and it is no more evident in the first several rousing words.
+The penultimate line of Sonnet 29 signifies at length the blatant admission of love for the speaker’s lover, and it is no more evident in the first several rousing words.
 Immediately “For” denotes a structural composition following the pattern of a situation-cause clause or the circumstances-because pattern—albeit Shakespeare inverses the order and displaces the cause or because to the beginning, as the speaker remembers love which engenders something revealed in the fourteenth line.
-On the other hand, the thirteenth line solidifies the more reflective, abstract, premise of the twelfth, centering on the word “remembered”.
-The origin of the speaker to delay entry into heaven is herein defined: since your “sweet love” was “remembered” that I judge not the pleasures of heaven above the pleasures of you.
+On the other hand, the thirteenth line solidifies the more reflective, abstract premise of the twelfth, centering on the word “remembered”.
+The origin of the speaker to delay entry into heaven is herein defined: since your “sweet love” was “remembered” I judge not the pleasures of heaven above the pleasures of you.
 When I die of grief or despair or total torment, I do not die and do not intrude in heaven.
 Rather, “[l]ike to the lark...arising”, I remember and I am rejuvenated to behold again your “sweet love”.
 Not death do us ever part.